Inflammation: The Silent Risk Factor

 Inflammation is something you’re undoubtedly familiar with—the skin redness that comes from a bee sting or the swelling that results from twisting your ankle.
 In these and other acute cases, you should feel thankful it is around—it’s your immune system’s natural fix-it response, after all.
 Inflammation comes, it protects, it heals and then—poof—it disappears.
 At least that’s when things happen as they should.

 You see, inflammation has a darker side, too.
 When chronic and low-grade, it can be much more silent and insidious than this.
-“Your immune system can become chronically ‘locked and loaded,’ trying to fight problems that don’t exist,” says Mark Liponis, M.D., Chief Medical Officer of Canyon Ranch.
+“Your immune system can become chronically ‘locked and loaded,’ trying to fight problems that don’t exist,” says Mark Liponis, M.D., Canyon Ranch physician (1994 – 2018).
 “It’s as if our white blood cells are being sent to attack, but there is no specific infection.
 This kind of inflammation can cause damage to your heart, brain, blood vessels, kidneys…everything.”
 Even very low levels of inflammation have been linked with significantly increased risk for heart attack and stroke, and it doesn’t really matter what the source of the inflammation is.

 The reason why this chronic kind of inflammation strikes may not be as obvious to you as a pesky bug or a hasty misstep.
 “Our immune system responds in a general way to any number of stressors.
 The result is inflammation.
 That could stem from an infection, stress, allergies, injuries, lack of sleep or breathing problems.”
 Dr. Liponis says.
 “Sometimes there’s no other reason for inflammation than the fact that you’re carrying extra pounds, particularly around the middle.”
 No matter the trigger (or triggers), your immune system gets stuck in a dangerous ‘battle mode.’